 Banks can significantly reduce their levels of bad debt and collections expenses by specifically targeting first party fraud.
 Advanced network analytics with real-time screening is the key to early detection and prevention of risk threats before they result in large losses.

-Our paper, 'Application Fraud and Account Monitoring' discusses the challenges involved in combating first party fraud and established best practice to help prevent it.
+Our white paper, 'Application Fraud and Account Monitoring' discusses the challenges involved in combating first party fraud and established best practice to help prevent it.

 These risk threats which can be detected using advanced network analytics include:

 - Credit risk

 The difference between credit risk and fraud risk is intent.
 Credit risk usually involves customers who received the goods or services with a genuine intent on repaying the debt but lack sufficient resources to meet their obligation.
 Fraud risk starts with the intent to receive the goods or services without the intent to repay on the debt.